pixelmatix/smartmatrix-docs/SmartMatrix/docs/projects.md

 ### Aurora Sketch

-This sketch demoed at Maker Faire features a menu system controlled using the IR remote and plays animated GIFs from a SD card.
-You can find the sketch and instructions for use here: https://github.com/pixelmatix/aurora
+This sketch features a menu system controlled using the IR remote and plays platterns, and animated GIFs from a SD card.
+You can find the sketch and instructions for installation and use here: https://github.com/pixelmatix/aurora

 ## Aurora Display (Bay Area Maker Faire 2014)